Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 4. Provide the appropriate information.
 5. After the deployment succeeds, note down the **resource group**, **Workspace Name**, and **Subscription ID**.
 They will be needed when deploying the ARM template later.

-# Deploy Data Collection VM Using ARM Template
+# Deploy Data Collection scheduled tasks to a data collection VM

 To see aggregated usage from all of your Azure Stacks, you need to deploy a data collection VM on **each** of your Azure Stacks.